jackw01/led-control/README.md

 ### Technical Details
 * Animation patterns are defined as Python functions that work similarly to fragment shaders
-* Capable of achieving up to 150 FPS on 150 RGBW LEDs on a Raspberry Pi Zero (see note below)
+* Capable of achieving up to 150 FPS on 150 RGBW LEDs on a Raspberry Pi Zero
-* Web backend and animation code written in Python using the [Flask](https://github.com/pallets/flask) web framework for ease of development
+* Web backend and animation code are written in Python using the [Flask](https://github.com/pallets/flask) web framework for ease of development
 * Color conversions, color correction, and final rendering operations are implemented in a C extension module for maximum performance

-### Framerate Note
+#### Framerate Note
-Complex shaders will run slower, but framerates should stay comfortably above 24FPS even with large numbers of LEDs.
-This should not be an issue unless you are trying to display very fast-moving animations on long LED strips.
-All of the framerate numbers here were obtained from testing on a Raspberry Pi Zero, and almost any other Pi will run animations faster.
+The theoretical maximum framerate for 150 RGBW LEDs is 800000 Hz / (8*4) bits / 150 = 166.67 FPS.
+All built-in animations run at over 50FPS on a Raspberry Pi Zero, and will run faster on any other Raspberry Pi model.
 The framerate is limited to 60FPS by default to reduce CPU usage.

 ## Install
 ### Hardware Setup